 and innovative technologies before they are generally available to the public," said

-David Hakanson, vice president and chief financial officer for SLU.
+David Hakanson, vice president, CIO and chief innovation officer for SLU.

 A Beneficial Partnership